 According to state registers, 25% of KIEP shares belong to the state represented by the Ministry of Energy.
 And 71% is PJSC International Energy Company (IEC), which in turn belongs to members of the family of former people’s deputy Alexander Dubovoy.
 Thus, the director of the MEC is the son of the people’s deputy, Mark Aleksandrovich Dubova, and the beneficial owners are his wife Svetlana Dubova and, probably, her married daughter, Sofia Pogorelskaya.
 The shares of IEC are also “locked” to Dubovoy’s family: the largest shareholder of IEC with a share of 99.75% is PJSC International Investment Group, where the beneficiaries are his wife and daughter.

 But previously, 50% of the shares of Energoproekt belonged to Russians.
-25% went to the Russian JSC Group E4, another 25% was owned by the Cyprus company Antosen Ventures Ltd. “These structures are part of the Russian group “RU-COM” of Mikhail Abizov, now working as the Minister for Open Government Affairs of Russia,” Our Money reported in 2016.
+25% belonged to the Russian OJSC Group E4, another 25% was owned by the Cyprus company Antosen Ventures Ltd. “These structures are part of the Russian group “RU-COM” of Mikhail Abizov, who now works as the Minister for Open Government Affairs of Russia,” Our Money reported in 2016.

 In 2017, the shares owned by Russians were bought by the Dubovs’ International Energy Company.
 However, we can assume that this was not a “gesture of goodwill” on the part of the Kremlin manager, but his appointment of nominal managers for his business so that it would not fall under anti-Russian sanctions.